Zacaria/apidays-2023/docs/Presentation.md

 note:

-Often separated by an API
+Which were often separated by an API

 Then we merged them again to create the super fullstack developers